U.S. stocks rise as economy shows signs of improvement

-Stocks were mostly higher on Wall Street Thursday as investors received more signals that the economy is continuing to heal from the pandemic.
+Stocks edged higher on Wall Street Thursday as investors received more signals that the economy is continuing to heal from the pandemic.

 Economic reports showed that unemployment is falling and the U.S. economy grew at a solid rate during the first quarter.

-The S&P 500 index rose 0.3 as of 1:03 p.m.
+The S&P 500 was up 0.1% as of 2:39 p.m.
 Eastern.
-The Dow Jones Industrial Average rose 132 points, or 0.4% to 34,455 and the technology-heavy Nasdaq rose 0.3%.
-The Russell 2000 index of smaller stocks rose 1% in yet another signal that investors were confident about the economy going forward.
+The benchmark index had been up 0.4% in the early going.
+The Dow Jones Industrial Average rose 91 points, or 0.3% to 34,413, while the technology-heavy Nasdaq was up less than 0.1%.
+The Russell 2000 index of smaller stocks rose 1.1% in yet another signal that investors were confident about the economy going forward.

-Industrial stocks led the gains.
-General Electric rose 5.9% and Boeing gained 3.5%.
-Utilities and energy companies lagged the broader market.
+Industrial and financial stocks were among the biggest gainers.
+General Electric rose 6.5% for the biggest gain in the S&P 500, while Boeing was up 3.6%.
+Citigroup added 1%.
+Those gains were tempered largely by slide in technology companies.
+Health care and household goods makers also lagged the broader market.

 Investors were given a mostly positive set of economic reports on Thursday.
 The number of Americans who filed for unemployment benefits fell yet again to a pandemic low of 406,000.
 A growing number of states, all of them controlled by Republicans, have started cutting off unemployed workers from the $300-a-week jobless benefit that was part of the latest economic recovery package.
 That's likely pushing additional Americans into the active labor force.